localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

   - /ci/gitlab-ci/
 ---

-This page contains snippets to show you how to manage LocalStack in a GitLab CI pipeline.
+This page contains easily customisable snippets to show you how to manage LocalStack in a GitLab CI pipeline.

-## Best practices and known issues

-- Localstack must be able to reach a docker socket to provision containers for certain services, ie Lambda, EKS, ECS...etc
-- the runner must be able to resolve the Localstack domain (by default _localhost.localstack.cloud_), see the sample pipelines for a possible solution
-- to be able to separate steps into their own jobs one must preserve Localstack's state, since Gitlab is not preserving job related containers/services during the pipelines
-- to start up Localstack in Gitlab CI Docker tools are necessary
-- when Localstack run as a container, it's not accessible during the `after_script` phase

 ## Snippets

 ### Start up Localstack
 {{< alert title="Note">}}
 While working with a Docker-in-Docker (`dind`) setup, the Docker runner requires `privileged` mode.
 You must always use `privileged = true` in your GitLab CI's `config.toml` file while setting up LocalStack in GitLab CI runners.
 For more information, see [GitLab CI Docker-in-Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-executor) documentation.
 {{< /alert >}}

 <details>